 Mangaladevi Temple, dedicated to Goddess Adi Parashakti is in Mangalore, Karnataka.
-The temple has its name after Mangalapura and eventually became famous as Mangalore or Mangaluru.
+The has its name after Mangalapura and eventually became famous as Mangalore or Mangaluru.
 People believe that worshiping Goddess Mangaladevi will grant you success and prosperity in any new ventures and will protect one against evil influences.

 The Mangaladevi Temple architecture resembles Kerala style of construction.
 Huge stones form the walls of the Temple.
 Intricate carvings are also there on the inner walls of the Mandapam.
 The Gopuram has two stories.
 The area within the rectangular walls around the Temple is Kshetra – Madiluka.
 All the shrines are present inside this Kshetra.

 The Dhwajasthambam is directly in front of the main entrance.
 A Deepasthamba is inside the temple complex with figures of the eight Dwarapalikas around it.
 The Mangaladevi Temple also has a clean complex with all the modern facilities available to the pilgrims.

 The origin of the Mangaladevi Temple has two different versions.
 Some believe that the 9th century Ahepa King Kundavarman built the temple while others believe that Kundavarman just discovered a pre-existing temple and extended the shrine by building several additions.
 Some people believe the Ballal family of Attavar built the temple to commemorate a fallen Malabar princess.

 - What is the history of Mangaladevi Temple?

 - What is the importance of Mangaladevi Temple?

 - What are the timings of Mangaladevi Temple?

 - What is the dress code at Mangaladevi Temple?